aosp-devs/aosp-devs.org/index.md

 all shapes and sizes, not just phones but also exercise bikes and oscilloscopes. aosp-devs.org is here to help the people working with AOSP to create those devices

+## Come chat with us

+We have a Discord server for discussion.
+Click [here](https://discord.gg/hH59SPKYv8) to join us.

 ## Aims